Gangolli: History

 After Indian independence in 1948, the village continued to be a trading centre, but trading activities suffered due to the construction of National Highway 17 (India) or NH-17 (recently renumbered as NH-66) and the introduction of modern transport systems, replacing shipping.

 Fr Paul D.G.
 Rego started the Labour School on 1 October 1949.
 Fr Michael Noronha constructed St Joseph Primary and Stella Maris Girls’ High School.
 Fr Thomas D’Sa constructed the new school building at Kannada Kudru.
 Fr Felix Noronha did the renovation of the school building in December 2001.
 A new school building was constructed and computer education was started at the elementary school.

 From the 1980s it developed as a major fishing centre with the introduction of mechanised fishing.
 It has now become the second largest bunder in Karnataka.
 Presently more than 200 boats are moored here.

 Economy

 Gangolli village has a harbour, and fishing is a major economic activity of Gangolli, as in the rest of Udupi district.

 Language

-The main languages used here are Kannada, Nawayath, and Konkani.
+The main languages used here are Kannada, Urdu, Zamayathi, Nawayath, Beary and Konkani.